 Search me: Write headlines for humans, optimize them for search engines.

-Frontload headlines to putting the topic up top
+Get to the point faster by putting the topic up top

-Focus on the front: Make it easier for readers and Google to figure out what your story is about when you put topic words in the first 11 characters of your web heads.
+Focus on the front: Make it easier for readers — and Google — to understand your headline when you put topic words in the first 11 characters.

 Google never laughs; so must web heads be dull?